bqth29/simulated-bifurcation-algorithm/README.md

 ## 🧪 Scientific background

 _Simulated bifurcation_ is a state-of-the-art algorithm based on quantum physics theory and used to approximize very accurately and quickly the optimal solution of Ising problems.
->You can read about the scientific theories at stake and the engineering of the algorithm here: https://arxiv.org/abs/2108.03092
+>You can read about the scientific theories at stake and the engineering of the algorithm by Goto *et al.* here: https://www.nature.com/articles/s42005-022-00929-9

 Ising problems can be used in many sectors such as finance, transportation or chemistry or derived as other well-know optimization problems (QUBO, Knapsack problem, ...).